matuteiglesias/journal/content/Dev/2025-01-16_Refactored_HTML_contact_extraction_with_Python.md

 ### Key Activities
 - Developed a [[Python]] script using BeautifulSoup to extract contact information from styled HTML files.
-- Debugged the script to improve accuracy in data extraction, specifically addressing issues with text matching and formatting.
+- Debugged the script to improve accuracy in [[data extraction]], specifically addressing issues with text matching and formatting.
 - Implemented strategies for parsing HTML tables and extracting field names and values.
-- Outlined a workflow for saving extracted data in [[JSON]] format, ensuring data cleanliness and file size efficiency.
+- Outlined a [[workflow]] for saving extracted data in [[JSON]] format, ensuring data cleanliness and file size efficiency.

 ### Achievements
 - Successfully extracted structured data from HTML elements and saved it in [[CSV]] and [[JSON]] formats.
 - Improved the script's accuracy in parsing and extracting contact information.
-- Developed a strategy for verifying field mapping and enhancing data usability.
+- Developed a [[strategy]] for verifying field mapping and enhancing data usability.

 ### Pending Tasks
 - Verify the field mapping for [[JSON]] output to ensure accuracy.